dperson/smokeping/README.md

 ## Issues

+### No graphs generated even after >15 minutes

+If you are affected by this issue (a small percentage of users are) please try setting the SPUSER environment variable to root, IE:

+    sudo docker run --name smokeping -p 8000:80 -e SPUSER=root -d \
+                dperson/smokeping

+### Reporting

 If you have any problems with or questions about this image, please contact me through a [GitHub issue](https://github.com/dperson/smokeping/issues).